Optimal Transport Aggregation for Distributed Mixture-of-Experts: Aggregating Distributed Mixture-of-Experts Models

 \subsection{Problem setting}

-We consider the aggregation at a central server of MoE models trained separately on decentralized data at local machines to estimate a reduced MoE model.
+We consider the problem of aggregating MoE models trained locally on decentralized datasets.
+The goal is to combine the resulting local models at a central server in order to estimate a reduced global MoE model.

 Suppose that we have decentralized $M$ subsets $\mathscr{D}_1,\ldots,\mathscr{D}_M$ of a data set $\mathscr{D}$ of $N$ examples, stored on $M$ local machines.
 Let $N_m$ be the sample size of the subset $\sD_m$, \textit{i.e.}, $\sum_{m=1}^M N_m=N$.
-Note that in case of distributing the data for computational reasons, many strategies can be adopted, including by randomly dividing them into enough small disjoint subsets or by constructing small bootstrap sub-samples like in \citep{BLB-JRSS}.
+Note that when data are distributed for computational reasons, many strategies can be adopted, including by randomly dividing them into enough small disjoint subsets or by constructing small bootstrap sub-samples like in \cite{BLB-JRSS}.
 We propose to approximate the true unknown data distribution via a MoE model of the form $f(\cdot|\bx,\bstheta^*)$ as defined in \eqref{eq: ME definition}, where $\bstheta^*$ is the true unknown parameter vector.
-The class of MoE models is dense as recently demonstrated in \citep{nguyen2020approximationMoE} and enjoys attractive approximation capabilities.
+The class of MoE models is dense and enjoys strong approximation capabilities, as recently shown in \cite{nguyen2020approximationMoE}.
 For simpler notation, we will denote by $f^*$ the true conditional p.d.f $f(\cdot|\bx,\bstheta^*)$.

-Consider a local estimation of the MoE model on a data subset $\sD_m$, $m\in[M]$, by maximizing the locally observed-data likelihood (\textit{e.g.}, using EM algorithm).
+Consider a local estimation of the MoE model on a subset $\sD_m$, $m\in[M]$, by maximizing the locally observed-data likelihood (\textit{e.g.}, using EM algorithm).
 Let $\hf_m$ be the local estimator of the MoE conditional density $f(\cdot|\bx,\widehat\bstheta_m)$, defined by

 where $\widehat\bstheta_m=(\widehat\bsalpha^{(m)},\widehat\bsbeta_1^{(m)},\ldots,\widehat\bsbeta_K^{(m)})$ is the locally estimated parameter vector on the sub-sample $\sD_m$.
 The question is how to approximate the true global density $f^*$ from the local densities $\hf_m$, and more importantly, how to aggregate the local estimators $\widehat\bstheta_m$ to produce a single aggregated estimator for the true parameter vector $\bstheta^*$.
 Hereafter, we use ``local density'' and ``local estimator'' to respectively refer to the conditional density function $\hf_m$ and the parameter vector $\widehat\bstheta_m$, of the MoE model estimated at local machine $m$ based on $\sD_m$, $m\in[M]$.